sabrinazhar/sabrinazhar/README.md

 ## 🌱 Outside of Code
 - 🎥 I enjoy expressing creativity through video editing and digital content creation.
-- 🗣️ I’m passionate about learning new languages and exploring different cultures.
+- 🗣️ Passionate about learning new languages and exploring different cultures.
 - 💡 I love brainstorming and developing innovative ideas that bring a fresh perspective to projects.